Linerre/amalloc/statement-of-originality.md

   own work except for the references listed below

 # sign *your* name and uid here
-name:
+name: Zhiren Lin
-uid:
+uid: u7753813

 # list numbered references below (replace the example with your own references)
 # do not remove the "---"!
 ---
 # References